Assisted reproductive techniques involve manipulating sperm and eggs or embryos in a laboratory (in vitro) with the goal of producing a pregnancy.

 - Legal parentage if a surrogate mother is involved

-- Use of IVF in postmenopausal women
+- Use of IVF in postmenopausal women with an older male partner

 - Selective reduction of the number of implanted embryos (similar to abortion) when more than three develop